-Our practice season is from mid-May to the end of August.
+Our practice season is from mid-May to Labor Day, and hopefully beyond.
 We practice Monday and Wednesday evenings (usually at 5:30 or 6:30 PM), and Saturday mornings.
 We paddle on the Charles River, out of the MIT Pierce Boathouse at 409 Memorial Drive, in Cambridge.
 The boathouse is near the Massachusetts Avenue Bridge that spans the Charles River.
 Directions to the MIT Pierce Boathouse and parking tips.
 We start and end the season, however, practicing on Fort Point Channel, near the Boston Tea Party ship.

 We practice rain or shine.
 We will not practice if there is lightning or if it is very windy.
 Because the weather can be different in Boston than in the outlying communities, please plan to attend practice unless you are notified that practice has been canceled.
-In that event, we will notify the team by e-mail.
+In that event, we will notify the team by e-mail and/or text.